11 Ways to Keep Your Dance Floor Packed All Night Long

-1. Set The Mood Early
+1. Set the Mood Early

 Cocktail hour is a great time to get the party going.
 Consider hiring specialty performers.
 Entertainment like a mariachi band, jazz trio, bluegrass group or barbershop quartet will energize the crowd postceremony and get everyone in the mood to celebrate.
-Look to your love story when deciding on specialty music.
-Hire a brass quintet if you met in marching band.
-Go for an accordion player if you took an unforgettable trip to Paris together.
-Or get a steel drummer in honor of your upcoming Caribbean honeymoon.
+Look to your love story when deciding on specialty music: Hire a brass quintet if you met in marching band, an accordion player if you took an unforgettable trip to Paris together, or get a steel drummer in honor of your upcoming Caribbean honeymoon.
 The main idea is to make sure your guests aren't noshing and drinking in silence.

-2. Make Sure There's Enough Space On The Dance Floor
+2. Make Sure There's Enough Space

 Small dance floors are too cramped and big ones make people too self-conscious.
-A good rule of thumb: There should be at least three square feet of dance floor space for every two guests.
+Here's a good rule of thumb: There should be at least three square feet of dance floor space for every two guests.
 So, if you have 150 guests, you would need a 15' x 15' dance floor; 200 guests would be about an 18' x 18' area; 400 guests calls for about 25' x 25' of space.
 Ask your reception site about adding on extra flooring if the standard seems too small.
 And one more thing—make your dance floor the focal point of the room, not tucked into a corner.
 By highlighting it, you send guests the message that dancing will be a big part of the evening.

 3. Align Your Seating Chart

-4. Skip The iPod Idea
+4. Skip the iPod Idea

-5. Don't Limit The Genre
+5. Don't Limit the Genre

 Even if you both truly love indie rock, there's a good percentage of your guests who probably haven't heard of Modest Mouse and won't appreciate it like you will.
 A playlist made up entirely of '80s dance music, rap or country is the same story.
 Don't get us wrong, including your favorite genre at your wedding is great, but it's important to include a little mix of everything—that way there's a little something for everyone.
 Your wedding is a celebration of your relationship—one that probably involves music—but it's also a time to share with your extended family.
 Keep them in mind when developing your playlist.
 Throw grandparents a nod with Frank Sinatra and give your aunts and uncles a chance to dance to a little "We Are Family"(unless you're truly averse).
-Seeing them enjoy the night will be well worth a little Sister Sledge.
+Seeing them enjoy the night will be well worth a few minutes of Sister Sledge.

 6. Make Music Interactive

 Let guests in on the fun by allowing them to request songs via the RSVP card.
 Or set up a poll on your wedding website and ask everyone to vote on your first dance song or the last song of the evening.
 You'll have everyone looking forward to the voters' choice song reveal.

-7. Create A (Short) Do-Not-Play List
+7. Create a (Short) Do-Not-Play List

-8. Keep The First Dance Brief
+8. Keep Your First Dance Brief

 You may have fallen in love listening to "Free Bird," but imagine how long nine minutes and eight seconds will feel alone on the dance floor.
 (And if it's dragging for you, imagine how your guests will feel.)
 Pay careful attention to your favorite song's length before committing to it for your first dance.
 Time your song and practice dancing to it beforehand.
 Even four minutes can kill you if you're just rocking back and forth.
 If your heart is set on a certain (long) ballad, try to have it cut down to a reasonable length.
 Work with your DJ or band to come up with the perfect shortened version.
 Same goes for your parent dances too.

 9. Keep Things Exciting